 This is all good news for the nearly 11 million adults living with their unmarried partners (in 9.7 million opposite-sex and 1.2 million same-sex relationships).
 But it also means that there are still a large number of employers that don’t offer such benefits, and a larger number of employees who don’t receive them.
 Even with the more conservative swing of the nation’s moral compass in 2004, there’s every indication that domestic partnerships are still on the rise and will continue to gain a foothold within the American workplace.
 In fact, some say that the backlash against gay marriage may actually accelerate domestic partnership benefits, as they’re the most widely accepted alternative at the moment.

-Are private employers ever forced to provide domestic partner benefits?
+Are private employers ever forced to provide domestic partnership insurance benefits?

 Then why are so many employers embracing domestic partnerships?